quicwg/base-drafts/draft-ietf-quic-transport.md

 by a server that wishes to perform a stateless retry (see
 {{stateless-retry}}).

-The packet number and connection ID fields echo the packet number of the triggering client packet.
+The packet number and connection ID fields echo the corresponding fields from the triggering client packet.
 This allows a client to verify that the server received its packet.

 After receiving a Server Stateless Retry packet, the client uses a new Client